+Due to scheduling conflicts in Fall 2015, two different instructors taught the two sections of Engineering Graphics course.
 To directly compare the performance of students in the two sections of the graphics course, the two instructors collaborated to give a set of common questions and problems on the three tests that were given during the term.
 For each of the tests, an identical set of 10 multiple choice questions (each worth 2 points) was given to both sections.
 Additionally, for Test 2 and Test 4, the first two of the three problems were also identical for the two sections of the course.
 For Test 3, the first three of the four problems were identical for the online and face-to-face sections.
-Table 3 summarizes a comparison of the scores received by online and face-to-face students in the test problems that were identical for the two sections.
+Table 5 summarizes a comparison of the scores received by online and face-to-face students in the test problems that were identical for the two sections.
 In all but two of the test items (Problem 2 and Problem 3 of Test 2), the mean score for the online students is higher than the mean score for the face-to-face students.
 However, the difference between the scores of the online and face-to-face sections is not statistically significant except for one test item, Test 2-Problem 1.
 This test problem covers the topic of Sectional Views, which is one of the most difficult topics in the class.
+Due to the small sample sizes, it is difficult to obtain statistically significant results.
+Although statistically significant difference is observed only for one of the test items, Table 5 suggests that the online students did at least as well (if not better) than the face-to-face students on the tests the were given to both sections.

-Table 3.
-Comparison of the scores received by students in the online and face-to-face sections of the Engineering Graphics course.
+Table 5.
+Comparison of the test scores received by students in the online and face-to-face sections of the Fall 2015 Engineering Graphics course